PhD in Mechanical Engineering

 Each student must satisfy a residency requirement of a minimum of two consecutive regular semesters of full-time graduate study at Boston University.
 Full-time study in this context means full-time commitment to the discipline as determined by the Associate Dean for Research and Graduate Programs.

 Students must also take ME 801 Teaching Practicum 1 and ME 802 Teaching Practicum 2.
 These courses cannot be used to meet the structured course requirements.
-Practical teaching experience for an assigned course, includes some combination of running discussion sections, managing laboratory sections, providing some lectures, preparing homework and solution sets, exams, and grading.
+Both ME 801 and 802 come with practical teaching experience.
+Practical teaching experience includes some combination of running discussion sections, managing laboratory sections, providing some lectures, preparing homework and solution sets, exams, and grading.
 Attend lectures/seminars on best teaching practices.
 Total time commitment: up to 20 hours/week for one semester for each course.